 We initially began in 2016 with a programme of non-statutory (informal) consultation, which assisted in informing the early development of the proposals.
 This was followed by a programme of Statutory Consultation between 7th November and 11th December 2017.

-We have also prepared a report 'Hearing Your Views III - February 2018' which describes the consultation, from how people gathered information and chose to participate, to key ideas, concerns and issues raised.
+We have also prepared a report 'Hearing Your Views III - February 2018' which describes the consultation, from how people gathered information and chose to participate, as well as key ideas, concerns and issues raised.
 The volume and depth of the feedback we received has been very helpful in understanding concerns, and in identifying opportunities to try to allay them.
 The report describes where and how we have taken suggestions on board and modified our plans.

 Further information on how the application process works for major infrastructure projects and the purpose of a SoCC can be found on the Planning Inspectorate website found here.